I Corps (South Vietnam): 1967

-From 20 October to 16 February 1968 four USMC battalions conducted Operation Osceola in the Hải Lăng Forest and around Quang Tri Combat Base.
+From 20 October to 16 February 1968, four USMC battalions conducted Operation Osceola in the Hải Lăng Forest and around Quang Tri Combat Base.

-From 1 November to 20 January 1968 the 3rd Marine Regiment conducted Operation Lancaster in the central DMZ area.
+From 1 November to 20 January 1968, the 3rd Marine Regiment conducted Operation Lancaster in the central DMZ area.

-From 1 November to 25 January 1968 four USMC battalions conducted Operation Neosho in northern Thừa Thiên Province.
+From 1 November to 25 January 1968, four USMC battalions conducted Operation Neosho in northern Thừa Thiên Province.

-From 1 November 1967 until 28 February 1969 the 3rd Marine Division conducted Operation Kentucky along the eastern DMZ.
+From 1 November 1967 until 28 February 1969, the 3rd Marine Division conducted Operation Kentucky along the eastern DMZ.

-From November the 1st Amphibian Tractor Battalion at Cửa Việt Base was given responsibility for the Operation Napoleon TAOR.
+From November, the 1st Amphibian Tractor Battalion at Cửa Việt Base was given responsibility for the Operation Napoleon TAOR.

-From 6 to 17 November the 2nd Battalion, 5th Marines conducted Operation Essex in "Antenna Valley", Hiệp Đức District.
+From 6 to 17 November, the 2nd Battalion, 5th Marines conducted Operation Essex in "Antenna Valley", Hiệp Đức District.

 On 11 November, Operations Wheeler and Wallowa were combined to simplify command and control arrangements.
 Operation Wheeler/Wallowa would continue until 11 November 1968.

-From 13 to 30 November two USMC battalions conducted Operation Foster/Badger Hunt in the Đại Lộc district resulting in 125 PAVN/VC killed and eight captured.
+From 13 to 30 November, two USMC battalions conducted Operation Foster/Badger Hunt in the Đại Lộc district resulting in 125 PAVN/VC killed and eight captured.

 From 18 December to 10 June 1968 the Americal Division conducted Operation Muscatine in Quảng Ngãi province.

-From 26 December to 2 January 1968 the 3rd Battalion, 1st Marines conducted Operation Badger Tooth in the Street Without Joy.
+From 26 December to 2 January 1968, the 3rd Battalion, 1st Marines conducted Operation Badger Tooth in the Street Without Joy.

-From 28 December to 3 January 1968 three USMC battalions conducted Operation Auburn on Go Noi Island, 25km south of Danang.
+From 28 December to 3 January 1968, three USMC battalions conducted Operation Auburn on Go Noi Island, 25 km south of Danang.

-By the end of the year the Americal Division had taken over the ROK Marine Brigade's TAOR south of Chu Lai and the Koreans had moved north to Hoi An replacing the 5th Marine Regiment, which moved further north to Phú Lộc district.
+By the end of the year, the Americal Division had taken over the ROK Marine Brigade's TAOR south of Chu Lai and the Koreans had moved north to Hoi An replacing the 5th Marine Regiment, which moved further north to Phú Lộc district.

-By the end of 1967 US advisers to the Corps reported that Trưởng had whipped the rebellious 1st Division into one of the ARVN's best units and that Lãm, and General Nguyễn Văn Toàn, commanding the 2nd Division, had proven to be competent leaders.
+By the end of 1967, US advisers to the Corps reported that Trưởng had whipped the rebellious 1st Division into one of the ARVN's best units and that Lãm, and General Nguyễn Văn Toàn, commanding the 2nd Division, had proven to be competent leaders.
 The allied troop commitment in the northern zone was also considerable and included two USMC divisions, one South Korean Marine brigade, and three US Army brigades that would later form the 23rd Infantry Division.
 By year's end, the HES reported that 56.6 percent of I Corps' population was relatively secure—well below the national average of 66.9 percent, but an 8.1 percent increase over the course of the year.
 The 317,000 people added to the rolls of those living in government-controlled areas represented the largest gain of any corps area in 1967.
 The USMC assessed that 55 percent of the population lived in secure areas, ranging from a high of 80 percent in the Phu Bai sectors to a low of 34 percent at Duc Pho.